This article was updated February 2025

-If you’re thinking about how to have a fulfilling relationship, you’re not alone.
-Trust me.
-We’ve all been there.
-Especially at the start of a new relationship, it can be a little hard knowing what’s normal.
+How do you know someone is the right person for you?
+If you’re wondering, “How do I know what kind of partner I need to have a fulfilling relationship” — you’re not alone.
+Most of us have looked for signs that someone is right, or if they’re “the one.”
+Especially at the start of a new relationship, it can be a little hard knowing whether the person you’re dating is a good fit.
 You’re still getting to know each other.
 Maybe you’re thinking about starting a new relationship.
 Or maybe you’re in a relationship and considering whether (or not) it’ll last into the future.

 Perhaps you’re wondering if you’re ready for a relationship at all!
 That’s totally fine — your relationship status and future are yours to decide.
 Whatever stage of life you’re in, you have time.
 You’re worthy of respect and love.

 Romantic relationships can be amazing!
-But it’s important to keep your identity.
+But it’s important to know and keep your identity.
 You’ve got to stay true to yourself.
 Let’s talk about how to have your own identity while also having a healthy, happy relationship.
 One of the best tools for staying true to yourself in a relationship is boundaries!
-That can be physcial, emotional, or even digital boundaries.
-But let’s talk about physical for a minute– you shouldn’t be feeling pressured to have sex or go further physically if you’re not ready.
+Boundaries are important, whether they’re physical, emotional, or even digital boundaries.
+But let’s talk about physical boundaries for a minute – you shouldn’t be feeling pressured to have sex or go further physically if you’re not ready.
 You’re in control.

-1. Know your boundaries: Understand what kinds of physical and emotional intimacy you’re comfortable with — and what makes you uncomfortable.
+1. Know your boundaries: How do I know what kind of partner I need?
+Someone who understands what kinds of physical and emotional intimacy you’re comfortable with — and what makes you uncomfortable.
 It’s okay to take your time figuring this out.

-2. Communicate clearly: Tell your partner your boundaries.
-If you don’t want to have sex, say so.
+2. Communicate clearly: When you’re dating someone, tell them your boundaries.
+If you don’t want to have sex, be open and honest and say so.
 He can’t know what you want unless you tell him.
 Even when your boyfriend knows you pretty well, he can’t read your mind.
 Once you’ve shared your boundaries, it’s important to understand that a respectful partner will respect your boundaries and not push you.
 It’s important that he understands how to have a meaningful relationship without sex being a requirement.
+Being pushy about sex is one of the warning signs that someone may not be right for you.

 3. Respect each other: Just as you want your boundaries respected, make sure you respect his boundaries too.
 Respecting him doesn’t mean that you have to do everything he says, though.
 If your partner asks you to do things that make you uncomfortable, please know that you’re under no obligation.
 There are kind and respectful ways to say “no,” and you don’t have to stay in the relationship if it isn’t making you happy.

 1. Get back to your hobbies: Keep doing the things you love, whether it’s sports, reading, art, or anything else.
-Having your own interests keeps you grounded.
+Having your own dreams and interests keeps you grounded.

 2. Friendships: Keep up with your friendships outside of the relationship.
 Friends are a great support system!
 Wondering how to have a partner, and stay connected to who you are?
 Well, don’t let your girlfriends disappear.
 If your partner doesn’t want you talking to your friends or family, that could be a potential red flag.
 It isn’t cute or healthy for him to be jealous.
-You deserve to have a community.
+You deserve to have a community and a person who embraces your independence.

 3. Self-Care: Make time for yourself.
 Relax, pamper yourself, and do things that make you feel good.
 Taking care of yourself helps you stay strong and independent.
 You need to know how to have a relaxing time.
 Plus, a good partner will want you to feel pampered and taken care of!